sjhawke/piface-cad/README.md

 http://www.piface.org.uk/guides/setting_up_pifacecad/installing_pifacecad_package/

+You will also need to generate and API key for api.openweathermap.org and find their unique number for your town/city.
+Put the key into the key = "" field in the weather.py file and edit the uri to use your location code.

 ** Warning **

 Python is not my language of choice professionally and the code may not be either elegant nor efficient.